antony-a1/ivory/doc/dates.md

 Guidance
 --------

-  * The _best_ timezone for you data-set, is the timezone where the most facts of _day_ granularity occurs.
+  * The _best_ timezone for your repository, is the timezone where the most facts of _day_ granularity occur.

 Justification